Cyril McGuinness

 Cyril "Dublin Jimmy" McGuinness (1964/1965 - 8 November 2019) was an Irish convicted criminal with a record for smuggling, illegal transport of waste and theft.

-He came from in Derrylin in County Fermanagh.
 He was 54 when he died.

 Early life and family

-He was originally from Cloughran in Swords, Dublin, Republic of Ireland.
+He was originally from Cloughran in Swords, County Dublin, Ireland.
 As a teenager he worked in scrap metal and was known to Gardaí by the time he was 20.

-He had a brother, Francis, who was estranged from him.
+His brother Francis was estranged from him.
 His brother is an articulated truck and car dealer.
+McGuinness' nephew is the politician Conor D. McGuinness, who was not aware he was related until a few years before Cyril McGuinness' death.

+Cyril McGuinness reportedly lived for a period in Derrylin, County Fermanagh.

 Criminal history

 He was banned from driving for 25 years in 1986 and jailed for six months after refusing to stop for Gardaí as they pursued his lorry through north County Dublin in 1984.
 After his conviction he was led from Balbriggan courthouse while handcuffed to a Garda.
 He shouted "bastard" at a Garda sergeant who had testified against him and "violently spat" in the sergeants' face.

 Although he was described as a Republican, Gardaí believed that his real motivation was money and that he had no political beliefs.
 He did supply vehicles to the Provisional IRA and was heavily involved with paramilitaries in smuggling laundered fuel, alcohol and cigarettes, however.

 In 1986 he was also convicted of perjury after he asked another man to testify that McGuinness was a passenger - not the driver - in a lorry that was pursued by Gardaí in a separate chase.
 He was given a twelve-month suspended sentence for perjury.

 The Gardaí believed that in the 1980s he was seriously involved in handling stolen vehicles as well as smuggling them into Northern Ireland and Britain for resale.

 In 1992 he was arrested in Dublin Airport with four forged £20 notes.
 It took Gardaí three days to discover his real identity because he used up to 12 false identities at the time.
 Because he was uncooperative with Gardaí and had so many aliases he was remanded in custody for a month before pleading guilty to the charges in court.

 At the time of this conviction he had at least three addresses in north County Dublin and one in London, England.